Cerisy-la-Forêt

 Cerisy-la-Forêt ([səʁizi la fɔʁɛ]) is a commune in the Manche department of Normandy in north-western France.
-It has a population of 1,036 inhabitants (2019) and possesses an important environmental and architectural heritage.
+It had a population of 1,036 inhabitants in 2019 and possesses an important environmental and architectural heritage.

-The area has been occupied since antiquity and is linked to the foundation of the Saint-Vigor Abbey in the early 20th century.
-The commune comprises several castles (Château de la Boulaye, Château de la Couespellière) and manor houses and is bordered by Cerisy forest.
+The area has been occupied since ancient times and is linked to the sixth-century founding of the Saint-Vigor Abbey which flourished in the eleventh century.
+The commune encompasses 2,300 hectares which include Château de la Boulaye, Château de la Couespellière, and manor houses. it is bordered by Cerisy forest.